inventree/inventree-docs/docs/start/intro.md

 !!! warning "Python Version"
     InvenTree requrires Python 3.6 (or newer).
 If your system has an older version of Python installed, you will need to follow the update instructions for your OS.

+### Invoke

+InvenTree makes use of the [invoke](https://www.pyinvoke.org/) python toolkit for performing various administrative actions

 ### Virtual Environment

 Installing the required Python packages inside a virtual environment allows a local install separate to the system-wide Python installation.
 While not strictly necessary, using a virtual environment is **highly recommended** as it prevents conflicts between the different Python installations.